Accounts

 Accessing accounts

-Manually, you can only create internally managed accounts.
+Use the Accounts tab to create internally managed accounts manually.
 The system creates SSO accounts automatically, using just-in-time (JIT) user provisioning.

 To create an individual account: